kbejko/kbejko.github.io/_posts/2015-09-05-how-to-get-started-with-jekyll.markdown

 layout: post
 title:  "How to get started with Jekyll"
 date:   2015-09-05 10:56:25
-categories: jekyll update
+categories: jekyll
 ---

-First I created a repository on github in the form of username.github.io.
+First create a repository on github in the form of username.github.io.
 This makes the blog available for everyone to read at that url.
-Every time you push to github, the blog refreshes with new content.
+Every time you push to github, the blog refreshes with the new content.
 It's that simple.

-After creating the repository you'll want to enter the following commands in your terminal:
+After creating the repository enter the following commands in the terminal:

 {% highlight bash linenos %}
 git clone git@github.com:username/username.github.io.git